 The New Superfood

-Seaweed is one of the most primitive life forms and has been consumed and utilized by humans for many centuries.
+Seaweed is one of the most primitive life forms, consumed and utilized by humans for many centuries.
 Hundreds of species of seaweed exist and are consumed worldwide.
 Seaweed has many important health benefits, and we as a culture should be consuming much more of it!
 In this piece we discuss the components of seaweed that make it a functional food, as well as the many physiological and biological benefits to consuming seaweed as a regular part of the diet.
 Another important aspect we touch on is the sustainability and minimal environmental impact to farming seaweed.

 What are the components of seaweed that make it a functional food?

-Seaweed is rich in several important nutrients that help with facilitating many biological functions within the body.
+Seaweed is rich in several important nutrients that help facilitate many biological functions within the body.
 Seaweed contains specific bioactive proteins, peptides, and amino acids.
 Some of the proteins in seaweed have the ability to take part in cell-to-cell communication, recognizing metastatic (cancer) cells, and can have an anti-inflammatory effect.
 Other proteins have an antiviral, anti-tumor, and anti-atherosclerosis, effect.
 One free amino acid found in seaweed is Taurine.
 Taurine works as an antioxidant, and prevents against toxicity of various heavy metals by preventing absorption in the stomach.

 Seaweed contains phytochemicals-compounds that possess strong antioxidant properties-working against oxidative stress in the body.